fiquant/marketsimulator/doc/metaorder.rst

 	                self.send(None)

-This order is initialized by an order having a price and an observable that generate new prices.
+This order is initialized by an order having a price and an observable that generates new prices.
 When the observable value changes the order is cancelled and a new order with new price is created and sent to the order book.

 Peg order
 ---------

-A peg order is a case of the floating price order with price better at one tick than the best price of the order queue.
+A peg order is a particular case of the floating price order with the price better at one tick than the best price of the order queue.
 It implies that if several peg orders are sent to the same order queue they start to race until being matched against the counterparty orders.

 .. code-block:: python

 	def Peg(order):
-	    """ Peg is a virtual order that ensures that it has the best price in the order book.
-	    It is implemented as a limit order which is cancelled once the best price in the order queue has changed and is sent again to the order book with a price one tick better than the best price in the book.
-	    """

 	    side = order.side
 	    book = orderbook.OfTrader()
 	    tickSize = observable.TickSize(book)